FelipeAndrioli/VulkanApplication/README.md

 - [ ] Sort
 	- [ ] Objects per pipeline
 	- [ ] Meshes per material
+- [ ] Add material instance per object and bind if from there to have customized properties of the same material

 ## Future Work (not in order)